dotnet-social/community/README.md

 * Create issues if you have detected problems
 * Use discussions to ask questions, suggest ideas
 * Use mastodon, mention me at styx31@dotnet.social
-* Use discord to discuss in a less and more realtime way

-Yes, I have also created a discord server, to discuss in a less formal and more realtime way: https://discord.gg/Cn3HHqMyWK
+* Use discord to discuss in a less and more real-time way: https://discord.gg/Cn3HHqMyWK

 ## Content